vmware-archive/clarity-city/README.md

 Please use GitHub issues for reporting problems, and before submitting contributions please open an issue to discuss your proposed changes.
 We will consider contributions, though we aim to keep a very stable font and limit releases to essential changes and fixes.

+_We are not a type foundry, and while we are releasing this as an open source project our ability to make changes is limited.
+We work with partners to make improvements over time, so changes and feedback may take longer to implement._

 ## Code of Conduct

 Please be respectful of others and follow our [code of conduct](./CODE-OF-CONDUCT.md).